Sailing Federation of Hong Kong, China

-The Hong Kong Sailing Federation is the national governing body for the sport of sailing in Hong Kong, recognised by the International Sailing Federation.
+The Sailing Federation of Hong Kong, China is the national governing body for the sport of sailing in Hong Kong, recognised by the International Sailing Federation.

 History

 Founded as the Hong Kong Yacht Racing Federation in 1962, the HKSF was incorporated as a Company Limited by Guarantee in 1970 under the name Hong Kong Yachting Association.
 It changed its name to Hong Kong Sailing Federation in 2004 following the change of name of the International Sailing Federation.
+In 2023 the name changed once again to the Sailing Federation of Hong Kong, China, although the abbreviation HKSF was kept.
 The HKSF membership consists of individuals, associations and clubs.